 Claire Houck (she/they/he), pen name Nina Waters, fandom name unforth, is the founder and sole proprietor of Duck Prints Press LLC.
-She is genderfluid, queer, 39 years old, white, Jewish/atheist/Unitarian Universalist, married, and a mother of two.
+She is agender, queer, 40 years old, white, Jewish/atheist/Unitarian Universalist, married, and a mother of two.
 Claire has been writing since the young age of seven, when she penned (well, two-finger typed and printed dot-matrix) the timeless classic “the story of my littl ponies and the glob.”
 Since then, her spelling, grammar, and prose have improved immensely.
-She has written over three hundred short stories, a number of novellas, and 16 novels, some original, some fanfiction, including A Glimmer of Hope, which was successfully Kickstarted and self-published in fall, 2016.
-She’s also had three short stories published and edited two anthologies, one successfully Kickstarted, the second pending.
+She has written over three hundred short stories, a number of novellas, and 16 novels, some original, some fanfiction.
+She’s run seven successful crowdfunding campaigns, edited five anthologies (and counting), and worked as a professional author and editor since January, 2021.
 Before she became a full-time writer, Claire had a career as a self-employed professional grant writer and program evaluator, providing consultation services for the New York City Department of Education and other non-profit education organizations.
 She wrote grants that won her clients more than $25 million and successfully juggled as many as 12 projects at a time.
-After she left that position, she founded and ran an in-home bakery for a year, but shut the business down when she started trying to have children.
 Her dream has always been to create and help others create, and Duck Prints Press is the culmination of that dream!

 Ashley, pen name A. L. Heard, fandom name jhoom, is a 35 year old teacher, writer, and mother of two little boys.
 She’s been writing fanworks since she discovered fanfiction.net back in her middle school days; the platform has changed and the writing’s improved, but Ashley ultimately still spends her free time writing about characters she adores in worlds she’d like to explore.
 Her first novel, Hockey Bois, was published in 2021.
 In between writing projects, she works as a language teacher in the Pittsburgh area, plays hockey, and plays trains with her sons.